m-j-andr/PIC-1-Demo/docs/0-docs.md

   ```

-- This can be useful because some code might need to use
+- This is useful because sometimes your code may need to use
   the index `i` as well as the corresponding value `L[i]`.
   This example demonstrates using both `i` and `L[i]`
-  in a short `if` statement,
+  in a short `if` statement.
   ```python
   L = [1, 22, 3, 44, 5, 66, 7, 88]